nokaa/cedalion/README.md

 ### TODO
 - Add html viewer
+  - This will require templates of some form.
+[Maud](https://github.com/lfairy/maud) looked interesting.
 - Add ability to get raw file; this should trigger browser download
   - Should be accessed via html viewer